 The amount of high-level waste produced by Callaway Energy Center is very small, compared to the enormous amount of energy the plant generates.
-Since Callaway Energy Center began operating in 1984, all of its used fuel has been safely stored on site in the used fuel pool, which is a stainless steel-lined water pool located inside the fuel building.
+Since Callaway Energy Center began operating in 1984, all of its used fuel has initially been safely stored on site in the used fuel pool, which is a stainless steel-lined water pool located inside the fuel building.
 The used fuel is stored underwater because water is an effective shield against radiation.
 Used fuel loses about 90% of its radioactivity in the first year of storage.

 Nuclear plants also must dispose of low-level radioactive waste, which includes disposable items that have become contaminated in working with radioactive material.
-Examples include metal components, filters, resings, protective clothing and tools.
+Examples include metal components, filters, resins, protective clothing and tools.
 At Callaway Energy Center, this low-level waste is either safely stored on site or shipped by truck to a licensed disposal facility.